 UX Designers work to provide the optimal experience to your website and app users.
-These talented designers can help you create and outline the best user flow for your project.
+This dedicated designer can help you create and outline the best user flow for your project.
 With their help, you can ensure that your users have a positive experience with your site or app.

-Looking for talented UX Designers shouldn't be a complicated process.
-Design Match helps you find the best person for your project.
+Looking for UX Designers shouldn’t be a complicated process.
+Design Match helps you find the dedicated designer for your project.

 How does it work?
 All you need to do is start your matching process here!
 We will ask you some questions about your project.
-Our matcher will review hundreds of designer profiles and match you with the perfect talent for your project.
-We will send you their details, and when you click, it's a Design Match!
+Our matcher will review hundreds of freelance designer profiles and match you with the perfect dedicated designer for your project.
+We will send you their details, and when you click, it’s a Design Match!